GoyaPtyLtd/FMTest/docs/GettingStarted.md

 ## FMTest's (opinionated) Testing Structure
-TESTCASE has 1 or many TESTSSCRIPTS
+TESTSUITE has 1 or many TESTSSCRIPTS
-TESTSCRIPT has 1 or may TESTS
+TESTSCRIPT has 1 or many TESTCASES
-TEST has 1 or many ASSERTIONS
+TESTCASE has 1 or many ASSERTIONS

 # Contribute
-All of FMTests Custom Functions have been separated out into calculation files.
+All FMTest's Custom Functions have been separated out into calculation files.
 Fork this repo, adjust the CF's and make a pull request
 TODO